“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A value-packed post written in answer to a question posed by someone in a Watering Hole.
 The goals of an Answer Bomb are to increase your authority, attract prospects, and inspire trust with Buyers within your Target Market.
 Care must be taken to not appear spammy or self-serving.

-The collection of all people whose attention you have (e.g., Facebook fans, Twitter followers, email subscribers, webinar attendees, etc).
+The collection of all the people who pay attention to you (e.g., Facebook fans, Twitter followers, email subscribers, webinar attendees, etc).

 The positive outcome gained by the client from your product or service.
 See also: Return On Investment, Value.